getindata/kedro-kubeflow/docs/source/01_introduction/01_intro.md

 entire execution environment.
 Portability is also one of the key Kedro qualities, as the pipelines must be versionable and packageable.
-Kedro, with [Kedro-docker](https://github.com/quantumblacklabs/kedro-docker) plugin does a fantastic job to achieve this and Kubeflow looks like a nice addon to run the pipelines on powerful remote Kubernetes clusters.
+Kedro, with [Kedro-docker](https://github.com/quantumblacklabs/kedro-docker) plugin does a fantastic job to achieve this and Kubeflow looks like a nice add-on to run the pipelines on powerful remote Kubernetes clusters.